Thank you for submitting the form. Your reference number is

 Charge all communication devices

 Key communication devices such as mobile phones, tablets and laptops, spare batteries and power banks should be fully charged prior to a scheduled or predicted power outage.
-Purchase a solar power bank to mitigate against a prolonged power outage.
+Consider purchasing a solar power bank to help keep your devices on during a prolonged power outage.

 Put together an emergency kit

-Put together an emergency kit of supplies that includes first aid essentials, medicines, toiletries, clothing, blankets, torches and portable power banks.
-Also ensure that you have a battery-powered radio on hand to listen in for updates from Emergency Services.
+Put together a home emergency kit that includes first aid supplies, medicines, toiletries, torches and portable power banks.
+Also ensure you have a battery-powered radio on hand to listen in for updates from emergency services.

 Purchase non-perishable food and drink